MassimoCimmino/pygfunction/doc/source/examples/mixed_inlet_conditions.rst

 The following script generates the *g*-functions of a field of 5 equally spaced borehole on a straight line and connected in series.
 The boreholes have different lengths.
-The *g*-function considering piping conections is compared to the *g*-function obtained using a boundary condition of uniform borehole wall temperature.
+The *g*-function considering piping connections is compared to the *g*-function obtained using a boundary condition of uniform borehole wall temperature.